Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Numerical Optimization Methods

 \section{Numerical Optimization Methods}

 In this section, we describe the SDP method in sec.~\ref{sec:SDP}.
 This optimization technique is used to formulate two tools allowing for calculations of the success measure in distributed tasks, viz.
 NPA and see-saw.
-The former provides upper, and the latter lower bounds on successes, respectively.
+The former, discussed in sec.~\ref{sec:NPA}, provides upper, and the latter, discussed in sec.~\ref{sec:seesaw}, lower bounds on successes, respectively.